 Years 10 & 11

-The IGCSE course is assessed with one final end of course exam.
+The IGCSE course is assessed with one final end of course exam for the current Year 11 (2017-2018) and for the current Year 10 onwards (2017-2018) two end of course exams.
 Topics covered include coastal environments, hazardous environments, economic activity and energy, urban environments, globalisation and migration.
-There are also several field trips to practise coursework techniques which are tested in the exam.
+There is a day field trip to West Wittering and Chichester to practise coursework techniques which are tested in the exam.